-Recall that the division algorithm for integers (Theorem 2.2) says that if a and b are integers with b>0, then there exist unique integers q and r such that a=bq+r, where $0\leq r< b$.
+Recall that the division algorithm for integers (Theorem 2.9) says that if a and b are integers with b > 0, then there exist unique integers q and r such that a = bq+r, where $0 \le r < b$.
 The algorithm by which q and r are found is just long division.
 A similar theorem exists for polynomials.
 The division algorithm for polynomials has several important consequences.
-Since its proof is very similar to the corresponding proof for integers, it is worthwhile to review Theorem 2.2 at this point.
+Since its proof is very similar to the corresponding proof for integers, it is worthwhile to review Theorem 2.9 at this point.

-Theorem 17.4 (Division Algorithm) Let f(x) and g(x) be two nonzero polynomials in F[x], where F is a field and g(x) is a nonconstant polynomial.
+Theorem 17.6 (Division Algorithm).
+Let f(x) and g(x) be polynomials in F[x], where F is a field and g(x) is a nonzero polynomial.
 Then there exist unique polynomials $q(x), r(x) \in F[x]$ such that where either $\deg r(x) < \deg g(x)$ or r(x) is the zero polynomial.